“I saw one cockroach should I be worried?” The answer is YES!

 Roaches are dangerous to you and your pets!

 Many people don’t realize that roaches are actually carriers for disease, bacteria, and even worms.
-So, if you have pets, getting rid of roaches becomes even more critical, because cats and dogs are not above eating a scurrying pest, picking up something nasty in the process.
+So, if you have pets, getting rid of roaches becomes even more critical, because cats and dogs are not above eating a scurrying pest, picking up something nasty in the process, and in some cases, even passing that parasite on to you!

 What to do if you see a cockroach